""

 The following stages are used for anal cancer:

-Stage 0 (carcinoma in situ)
+Estadio 0 (carcinoma in situ)

 In stage 0, abnormal cells are found in the mucosa (innermost layer) of the anus.
 These abnormal cells may become cancer and spread into nearby normal tissue.
 Stage 0 is also called high-grade intraepithelial lesion (HSIL).

-Tumor sizes are often measured in centimeters (cm) or inches.
-Common food items that can be used to show tumor size in cm include: a pea (1 cm), a peanut (2 cm), a grape (3 cm), a walnut (4 cm), a lime (5 cm or 2 inches), an egg (6 cm), a peach (7 cm), and a grapefruit (10 cm or 4 inches).
+Drawing shows different sizes of a tumor in centimeters (cm) compared to the size of a pea (1 cm), a peanut (2 cm), a grape (3 cm), a walnut (4 cm), a lime (5 cm), an egg (6 cm), a peach (7 cm), and a grapefruit (10 cm).
+Also shown is a 10-cm ruler and a 4-inch ruler.

 In stage I, cancer has formed and the tumor is 2 centimeters or smaller.